-Jay C. Longbottom, age 65, has been a member of the Board of Directors since March 2015.
+Jay C. Longbottom, age 66, has been a member of the Board of Directors since March 2015.
 Mr. Longbottom is currently an Operating Partner of the BERKS Group, a privately held investment initiative, a position he has held since 2018.
-Previously, Mr. Longbottom was Chief Executive Officer of Robert Family Holdings ("RFH"), a privately held company that manages a portfolio of specialty manufacturers, from 2013 to 2017, was a Board member of RFH from 2008 to 2017, and served as RFH's Audit Committee Chair from 2008 to 2013.
-Prior to RFH, Mr. Longbottom served as Chief Executive Officer of Trostel, LLC, a rubber products company, for one year prior to the RFH position.
+Previously, from 2013 to 2017, Mr. Longbottom was Chief Executive Officer of Robert Family Holdings ("RFH"), a privately-held company that manages a portfolio of specialty manufacturers, was a Board member of RFH from 2008 to 2017, and served as RFH's Audit Committee Chair from 2008 to 2013.
+For one year prior to his RFH positions, Mr. Longbottom served as Chief Executive Officer of Trostel, LLC, a rubber products company.
 Additionally, from 2002 to 2012, Mr. Longbottom was an executive of Haldex AB, a Swedish publicly-traded company that provides proprietary and innovative solutions to improve safety, vehicle dynamics and environmental sustainability in the global commercial vehicle industry.
 Mr. Longbottom served as the CEO and President of Haldex AB from 2011 to 2012.
 Prior to 2011, he was the Executive Vice President and Head of the Commercial Vehicle Systems Division and the President of the Hydraulics Division of Haldex Group.

 Mr. Longbottom brings to our Board of Directors significant knowledge in finance, mergers and acquisitions and international manufacturing operations.
 His experience as a CEO of a Swedish publicly-traded company is especially relevant to understanding regulations and capital market requirements.
-Mr. Longbottom also currently serves as a director of two privately held companies, was a director of RFH for nine years and has served as a director of a number of international companies.
+Mr. Longbottom also currently serves as a director of two privately-held companies, was a director of RFH for nine years and has served as a director of a number of international companies.